agmoss/Kent_Energy_Data/README.md

 view the app.log file for runtime information

-To access the data use a MySQL client.
+To access the data, use a MySQL client.

 ```
 http://123.123.0.12/phpmyadmin/